 AGENCIES AND PROGRAMS

 Through our 60 partner agencies and nine direct distribution programs, we provide food to food closets, faith-based organizations, emergency shelters, migratory centers, soup kitchens, low-income housing sites, after-school programs, senior housing, Family Resource Centers, summer lunch program and residential programs in Yolo County.

 31,000+ HUNGRY RESIDENTS

-Through our partner agencies and our own direct distribution programs we reach more than 19,000 households and 52,000 people each months each month representing children, working families, recently unemployed, veterans, students, seniors, migrant farm workers and the working poor.
+Through our partner agencies and our own direct distribution programs we reach more than 19,000 households and 52,000 people each month representing children, working families, recently unemployed, veterans, students, seniors, migrant farm workers and the working poor.
 According to statistics, Yolo County has more than 31,000 people who are considered food-insecure.